LS102-summer2023/project-mishikakansal/writing/paper.md

 ### Prototype
 The Naive Bayes algorithm is used in the prototype to implement a spam message classifier.
 The implementation is described below:

-Importing Libraries: The code starts by importing the required libraries, such as CountVectorizer for text feature extraction, MultinomialNB for the Naive Bayes classifier, and various sklearn metrics. metrics for assessing the effectiveness of the classifier.
+1.Importing Libraries: The code starts by importing the required libraries, such as CountVectorizer for text feature extraction, MultinomialNB for the Naive Bayes classifier, and various sklearn metrics. metrics for assessing the effectiveness of the classifier.

-Loading the dataset:Using the requests library, the code loads the dataset from a specified URL.
+2.Loading the dataset:Using the requests library, the code loads the dataset from a specified URL.
 The CSV file is loaded into a pandas DataFrame if the response status code is 200, indicating that the request was successful.
 Otherwise, a printed error message appears.

-Checking Column Names: To confirm the dataset's structure, the code prints the column names in the DataFrame.
+3.Checking Column Names: To confirm the dataset's structure, the code prints the column names in the DataFrame.

-Data preparation: The text and label columns are divided into X- and Y-variables, respectively.
+4.Data preparation: The text and label columns are divided into X- and Y-variables, respectively.
 Using the train _ test _ split function from sklearn, the dataset is divided into training and testing sets. selection of models.
 A random state of 42 is used for reproducibility, and the testing set size is set at 20% of the total data.

-Feature Extraction: To transform text data into numerical features, a CountVectorizer object is created.
+5.Feature Extraction: To transform text data into numerical features, a CountVectorizer object is created.
 The training data is fitted to the vectorizer and transformed into a matrix of token counts using the fit _ transform method.

-Training the Classifier: A MultinomialNB classifier is instantiated, and the fit method is used to train it using the training data that has been transformed.
+6.Training the Classifier: A MultinomialNB classifier is instantiated, and the fit method is used to train it using the training data that has been transformed.

-Transforming the Testing Data:The feature matrix is created by transforming the testing data using the same vectorizer.
+7.Transforming the Testing Data:The feature matrix is created by transforming the testing data using the same vectorizer.

-Making Predictions:Using the transformed testing data, predictions are made using the predict method.
+8.Making Predictions:Using the transformed testing data, predictions are made using the predict method.

-Performance Evaluation: Using the actual labels( y _ test) and the predicted labels, the metrics for accuracy, precision, recall, and F1 score are calculated.
+9.Performance Evaluation: Using the actual labels( y _ test) and the predicted labels, the metrics for accuracy, precision, recall, and F1 score are calculated.

-Printing Evaluation Metrics: To evaluate the spam classifier's effectiveness, the evaluation metrics( accuracy, precision, recall, and F1 score) are printed.
+10.Printing Evaluation Metrics: To evaluate the spam classifier's effectiveness, the evaluation metrics( accuracy, precision, recall, and F1 score) are printed.

 Data loading, preprocessing, feature extraction, model training, prediction, and evaluation are all part of the prototype's standard machine learning pipeline.
 The CountVectorizer is used to transform text data into numerical features, and the classification algorithm is the Naive Bayes algorithm.
 Various metrics are used to assess the classifier's performance.

  <img width="848" alt="Screenshot 2023-08-01 at 2 33 04 AM" src="https://github.com/LS102-summer2023/project-mishikakansal/assets/136472000/1c59b27e-3c4c-4139-be64-dbf60e594f93">   (21)

 ### Experiments
 The spam message classifier's experimental design is as follows:

-Dataset: From the provided URL, a dataset is obtained that will be used to train and test the spam message classifier.
+1.Dataset: From the provided URL, a dataset is obtained that will be used to train and test the spam message classifier.
 The labeled messages in the dataset are represented by the "v1" column, which stands in for labels( spam or non-spamm), and the'v2 'column for text messages.

-Data loading and processing: The requests library is used to load the dataset into a pandas DataFrame.
+2.Data loading and processing: The requests library is used to load the dataset into a pandas DataFrame.
 To make sure the dataset is loaded correctly, the column names are checked.

-Data splitting: Using the sklearn's train _ test _ split function, the dataset is divided into training and testing sets. module for model selection.
+3.Data splitting: Using the sklearn's train _ test _ split function, the dataset is divided into training and testing sets. module for model selection.
 A random state of 42 is used for reproducibility, and the testing set size is set at 20% of the total data.

-The CountVectorizer from the sklearn is a feature extraction. extraction of features.
+4.The CountVectorizer from the sklearn is a feature extraction. extraction of features.
 The text data is transformed into numerical features using the text module.
 The training and testing data are both transformed using the vectorizer, which is compatible with the training data.

-Model training: The sklearn's MultinomialNB classifier.
+5.Model training: The sklearn's MultinomialNB classifier.
 The transformed training data is used to train the naive _ bayes module.
 Due to its efficiency in text classification tasks, this classifier was chosen.

-Performance evaluation: Using the trained classifier, the testing data are predicted.
+6.Performance evaluation: Using the trained classifier, the testing data are predicted.
 The sklearn's corresponding functions are used to calculate the accuracy, precision, recall, and F1 score. module for metrics.
 These metrics give the classifier's ability to accurately classify spam and non-spam messages as well as its overall performance.

 The evaluation of the spam message classifier using the provided code yielded the following results: